antoineauger/2048AI/README.md

 ```

 The question of designing an AI able to always win is, of course, out of the
-scope of this project :D
+scope of this project :grin:.

 Nevertheless, you can read my blog post to understand better why your
 AI is (almost) always loosing if you play with a high-target tile (such as 2048).